-Yard drainage is probably the most overlooked component of your plumbing system.
-In a landscaped yard, paved area, or swimming pool area, poor drainage can present a whole range of issues if you are a property owner.
-Poor yard drainage makes for the risk of creating a breeding ground for insects, and foul stagnant water, both of which present health issues for you and your family.
+Yard drainage is probably the most overlooked component of your home’s plumbing system.
+If you have a landscaped yard, paved area, or swimming pool area, poor drainage can present a whole range of issues for you as a property owner.
+Poor yard drainage makes for the risk of creating a breeding ground for insects, and foul stagnant water.
+Both of these present health issues for you and your family.
 Additional points of concern include ruined plants, shrubbery, and potential trip and falls.

 In many instances homeowners, such as yourself, tend to ignore such conditions until water drainage problems have become severe.
 Severe drainage issues can result in you and your family slogging around in bacteria and insect infested tainted water.
 Your front and back yards should not become similar to a jungle habitat.